sh123/esp32_loradv/README.md

 ## Pictures

-Two fully 3d printed prototypes were built
+Two fully 3d printed prototypes were built based on `esp32_loraprs` modem board.

 ![Device](extras/images/device.png)

-List of peripherals used
+List of peripherals used.

 ![Device](extras/images/peripherals.png)

-New board design with all components integrated into the board (except battery and charging circuit)
+New board design with all components integrated into the board (except battery and charging circuit).

 ![Device](extras/schematics/images/board.png)

-Case for the new board version
+Case for the new board version with battery compartment.

 ![CAD](extras/cad/images/base.png)

-Assembed board with new design
+Assembled board with new design.

 ![Device](extras/schematics/images/board_assembled.png)